 The Eskimo Slugger left me speechless hours after reading it.
 I mean, WOW.
 I kept repeating everything I’ve read in my head.
-Long after the book’s conclusion, I’m still thinking about Trent Days and Brendan Baxter and it was like a time warp that my mind went back to the setting and the characters of the book’s accompanying novels – The Nothingness of Ben and The Return.
+Long after the book’s conclusion, I’m still thinking about Trent Days and Brendan Baxter, and it was like a time warp that my mind went back to the setting and the characters of the book’s accompanying novels – The Nothingness of Ben and The Return.
 I’ve mixed emotions about this book.
 It made me sad, nostalgic, happy, and peaceful and a bucket full of fierce feelings I’ve never thought I’d feel for a book since reading The Lonesome Dove [Larry McMurty] and Beach Music [Pat Conroy] years ago.

 I’ve always mentioned that The Return has a very special place in my heart for some reason.
 I guess, looking back – it’s always the quality of Brad Boney’s writing that made me say this.
-The Nothingness Of Ben was nothing short of awesome.
-The Return will always be like my favorite toy but The Eskimo Slugger is the perfect example of Brad Boney’s artistry.
+The Nothingness Of Ben was nothing short of extraordinary.
+The Return will always be like my favorite toy, but The Eskimo Slugger is the perfect example of Brad Boney’s artistry.
 That man’s a genius!

 Rating: 5 out of 5 stars

 About The Author